 What Are Peptides and Why Accuracy Matters?

 Peptides are short chains of amino acids.
-They act as building blocks for proteins.
+They serve as the basic units used to form proteins.
 Peptides play an important role in cell signalling, growth, and repair.

 Researchers use synthetic peptides in studies.
 Commonly studied synthetic peptides include several research compounds used in laboratory settings.
-These peptides are being investigated for recovery, metabolic effects, and anti-ageing properties.
+These peptides are being investigated for their recovery, metabolic, and anti-ageing properties.

 How to Use a Peptide Dosage Calculator